This image is the cover for the book Chinese Maze Murders, The Judge Dee Mysteries

 Chinese Maze Murders, The Judge Dee Mysteries

 Poisoned plums, a cryptic scroll picture, passionate love letters, and a hidden murderer with a penchant for torturing and killing women lead Judge Dee to the heart of the Governor’s garden maze and the answers to three interwoven mysteries.
-The Chinese Maze Murders represents Robert van Gulik’s first venture into writing suspense novels after the success of Dee Gong An, his translation of an anonymous Chinese detective novel from the sixteenth century.
+The Chinese Maze Murders represents Robert van Gulik’s first venture into writing suspense novels after the success of Dee Gong An, his translation of an anonymous Chinese detective novel from the eighteenth century—leading to a long-running series inspired by a real-life magistrate of seventh-century China.

 Robert van Gulik